“Opportunity is missed by most people because it is dressed in overalls and looks like work.” – Thomas Edison

 He understood the power of journaling!

-The point is – his “genius” didn’t spring up from a single moment of inspiration.
+The point is that his “genius” didn’t emerge from a single moment of inspiration.
 He spent his entire life deliberately trying, testing, and failing.
 Otherwise known as “working.”

-Sure, Edison had genius potential, but that alone doesn’t explain his enormous success.
-Some estimates believe he performed nearly 10,000 experiments alone just to invent and perfect the light bulb.
+Edison had genius potential, but that alone doesn’t explain his enormous success.
+Some estimates believe he performed nearly 10,000 experiments alone to invent and perfect the light bulb.

 Edison sums up his success in this quote,